ayata30/ayata30/README.md

 ---

 ## 🎯 Featured Project: **QuranDetect**
-A Shazam-inspired full stack web application that identifies Quran verses or Surahs from user audio input.
+A Shazam-inspired full-stack web application that identifies Quran verses or Surahs from user audio input.

 **What it does**
 - Processes user audio recordings to identify Quranic verses
 - Uses speech recognition and NLP techniques for accurate transcription
--  Backend logic for Quran verse identification
-- Text preprocessing and similarity matching
+- Implements backend logic for verse identification and similarity matching
-- API-based architecture to support  audio input
+- Designed with an API-based architecture to support audio input and future scalability

 **Tech Stack**
 - React